 Jie Li, MD, PhD, is an Associate Professor at the Department of Dermatology and Cutaneous Surgery and Sylvester Comprehensive Cancer Center, and a member of UM PIBS Graduate Faculty of Cancer Biology Program.
 Dr. Li was trained in clinical dermatology, dermatopathology, pathobiology and molecular medicine, as well as epithelial and matrix biology.
 She has experience in skin cancer and wound healing research, and expertise in extracellular matrix biology, angiogenesis and skin xenografting and animal models.
 Since joining the faculty of the University of Miami Dr. Li established a translational research program in skin biology and diseases.
 Dr. Li has received multiple research grant awards including grants from National Institute of Health, Department of Defense, American Association of Cancer Research, Wound Healing Society and Florida Department of Health Research Program.
 Dr. Li has carried out extensive studies on skin cancer and wound healing to delineate the importance of extracellular matrix microenvironment in cell function, cancer and wound repair.
 Dr. Li served as a member of NIH grant review panels and has an extensive publication record.

-Leigh Nattkemper, PhD, joined our department in 2016 as an Instructor, earned her Bachelor of Science in Microbiology and her Masters of Science in Molecular Medicine from the University of South Florida.
+Leigh Nattkemper, PhD, is an Assistant Professor, earned her Bachelor of Science in Microbiology and her Masters of Science in Molecular Medicine from the University of South Florida.
 She earned a Doctor of Philosophy degree in Biomedical Sciences with a concentration in Neuroscience from Temple University.
 Dr. Nattkemper’s research interests involve the investigation of the neuroanatomy and neurophysiology of chronic pruritus.
 She will work alongside Dr. Gil Yosipovitch in developing a clinical trial program in skin innovation and itch.

 Anna Nichols, MD, PhD, Assistant Professor.
 Dr. Nichols completed her residency in our prestigious residency-training program and joined our faculty at the University of Miami with the Department of Dermatology & Cutaneous Surgery.
 As a resident, she became a member of the Institutional Review Board.
 Dr. Nichols completed dual degrees in Medicine and Neuroscience & Physiology at State University of New York, Upstate Medical University.
 Her dissertation research revealed that an extracellular protein known as Reelin, which is important during early cortical development, promotes cellular orientation and dendritic growth, not migration as the prevailing studies had suggested.
 More recently, Dr. Nichols has begun research on the effect of human papillomavirus vaccination on the development of keratinocyte carcinomas, which comprise the most common human malignancies.
 She is also involved in clinical trials on psoriasis, atopic dermatitis, epidermolysis bullosa and wound healing.